 That said, fuboTV has a metric ton of sports channels you don't get in the entry-package elsewhere.
 That includes TUDN (you'll pay more for it on DirecTV Stream), and the globally-focused beIN Sports channels, which are limited to the Sling TV $11 per month Sports Extra add-on, and other specialty sports networks like the Big Ten network and the ACC Network (both also in that Sling add-on).

-So, if NBA basketball is not your tea, but you've got a lot of sports networks that others don't have, and you want all the broadcast networks Sling can't give you?
+So, if NBA basketball is not your cup of tea, but you've got a lot of sports networks that others don't have, and you want all the broadcast networks Sling can't give you?
 You have a reason to check out fuboTV.

 Again, though, fuboTV takes an L on the Roommates Test, lacking PBS, YES and BBC World News.
 That said, PBS is accessible for donors via the Thirteen Passport.
 It would just be nice to have it packaged in with everything else.